BaluMonster/minestorm/README.md

 Minestorm is currently in development, so it may be buggy.
 Please report all bugs you find on the [issue tracker](https://github.com/pietroalbini/minestorm/issues), thanks!

+Latest release is **1.0.0-alpha1**.
+You can see the changelog [here](https://github.com/pietroalbini/minestorm/blob/master/CHANGELOG.md).